 First things first: always write down your goals and Objectives.
 This will help you differentiate between goals and pipe dreams.
 Humans have about 35 thoughts per minute.
 If goals aren’t put to paper, they are left vague and uncertain.
 Achieving 10 times more goals means having to write them down.

 Goals should have a clear deadline.
 Otherwise, it’s too easy to rely on your future self to address them.
-Overall, it’s ill advised to set the deadline too far in future.
-I have always preferred quarterly goals.
+Overall, it’s ill-advised to set the deadline too far in the future.
+Consider using quarterly goals.
 They give you enough time to get big things done but allow you to keep your aspirational Objectives in mind.

 You can not accomplish everything in one quarter.
 If you try to, you’ll just end up spreading yourself too thin and getting nothing done at all.
 It’s better to have fewer goals for your own sanity.
 In general, 5 goals is better than 7.
 Aiming for 3-5 really helps you hone in on what’s the most important.
 You may need to make some tough decisions in order to decide what’s really important, but choosing your priorities actually helps you to achieve your aspirational goals.

-The best way to follow these tips and tricks is to use a goal setting method that supports it.
+The best way to follow these tips and tricks is to use a goal-setting method that supports it.
 The answer is Objectives and Key Results (OKRs).
-OKRs are a popular method for goal setting that focus on your large, aspirational goals, the measurable results used to gauge those goals, and the smaller Plans that guide you week-to-week.
+OKRs are a popular method for goal setting that focuses on your large, aspirational goals, the measurable results used to gauge those goals and the smaller Plans that guide you week-to-week.